What is a double gameweek? And how double gameweeks work in Fantasy Premier League? We will take a closer look at it in this article.

 What causes a double gameweek?

-The double gameweeks are caused by fixtures being rescheduled from one gameweek (causing a blank gameweek) to another gameweek (causing double gameweek).
-These fixtures are usually postponed because they clash with cup matches, or (rarely, due to the extreme weather conditions or other events that could interupt the Premier League schedule.
+The double gameweeks are caused by fixtures being rescheduled from one gameweek (causing a blank gameweek) to another gameweek (causing a double gameweek).
+These fixtures are usually postponed because they clash with cup matches, or (rarely, due to the extreme weather conditions or other events that could interrupt the Premier League schedule.

 When are double gameweeks in FPL?

 Double gameweeks caused by cup postponements usually happen later in the season somewhere between GW30 and GW37.
-But smaller double gameweeks can happen anytime, when some game is postponed.
+But smaller double gameweeks can happen anytime when some game is postponed.

 Best (chip) strategy for double gameweeks

-You can also navigate double gameweeks with your free transfers, which is a bit harder, but neccessery if you used your chips in other gameweeks.
+You can also navigate double gameweeks with your free transfers, which is a bit harder, but necessary if you used your chips in other gameweeks.
 In that case, make sure you started your planning at least 4 gameweeks in advance, which represents 4 free transfers.

-But sometimes, it is a trap
+But sometimes, double gameweeks are a trap

 And if you transfer in a bad player from a bad team only because of a double gameweek, you might be stuck with him many gameweeks after, while he scores only 2 points every week.